In the direct order type or restock model, you order items for your supplier to ship directly to Amazon. Here's how to do that in RestockPro.

 Ensure the details are correct on the pop-up and select options as needed:

 - Sticker?
-Check this box if Amazon requires labels for this item.
+This box will be checked if Amazon requires labels for this item.

 - Who preps: Choose whether the seller (supplier in this case) or Amazon will prep this item.
 (If you choose Amazon, you will see the prep cost here for informational purposes.)